antononcube/Python-packages/LLMFunctionObjects/README.md

 The function `llm_function`:

+- Produces objects that are set to be "callable" (i.e. function objects or functors)
 - Has the option "llm_evaluator" that takes evaluators, configurations, or string shorthands as values
 - Returns anonymous functions (that access LLMs via evaluators/configurations.)
 - Gives result functions that can be applied to different types of arguments depending on the first argument